How to Apply

 How do I apply to a program at the Gillings School of Global Public Health?

 - Choose the appropriate application steps for the program of your choice.
 You can find tailored information and application instructions for each program using the Gillings Program Search (GPS).
-Simply choose a program on the GPS, and then click the “application details” button.
+Simply choose a program on the GPS, and then select the “Application Details” of that program.

 - Review tuition and fees to determine whether additional steps are needed.